taskex/taskex/README.md

 3. **Get Matched**: Freelancers are matched with relevant tasks, and clients can find the best talent for their projects.
 4. **Collaborate**: Communicate, manage, and complete tasks directly through the platform.

-## 🌍 Why TaskEx?
+## 🌍 Why Taskex?

-TaskEx simplifies the process of finding and managing freelance work, making it easier for freelancers to find jobs that match their skills and for businesses to access a pool of talented professionals.
-With a focus on user experience and efficient task management, TaskEx is your go-to platform for all freelance needs.
+Taskex simplifies the process of finding and managing freelance work, making it easier for freelancers to find jobs that match their skills and for businesses to access a pool of talented professionals.
+With a focus on user experience and efficient task management, Taskex is your go-to platform for all freelance needs.

 ## 📈 Project Status

-TaskEx is in active development.
+Taskex is in active development.
 We're continuously adding new features and improving the platform to better serve our users.
 Stay tuned for updates!

 ## 🛠️ Technologies Used